 Part 4 — The Copper Cloth

-As we walked, the forest came alive again.
-Turns out, it really had emptied out.
-Once the Gert traps had gone up, everything near them had vacated—partially to avoid capture but mostly just to alert any rebels in the area.
+When the Gert traps went up, everything near them had vacated—partially to avoid capture but mostly to alert the rebels in the area.

-On the other hand, we weren’t exactly free.
-And once Brigdale’s denizens found out the coast was clear, they returned in full force.
-Suddenly, the night felt a lot less peaceful, and I was way too tired for that.
+And once Brigdale’s denizens found out the coast was clear, they returned in droves.
+Suddenly, the night was a lot less peaceful, and I was way too tired for that.
 But it also felt less strange.
 And I definitely needed less strange.

 The rebels—I’ll just stop here and backtrack.
 The people wearing blingy masks who’d decided to “escort” us to Crestmeer?
 They turned out to be rebels.
 I should’ve started with that.
 I’d suspected it when they showed up in rebel territory, but eventually, I’d had to ask Fi if we’d been taken by some kind of merry thieves brigade or something.
-She laughed at that.
-Like a lot.
-And then she told me, but she also seemed a little weird about the question, so I kind of let it go.

-And speaking of questions, I had several.
 Like, why were we tied up next to Greg and Luther when I was pretty sure Fi had said she was part of the rebellion?
-Also, how long was this walk going to take?
-We’d been going strong for several hours.
-But mostly, I needed to know when we might get something to eat because I was so, so hungry.

 I cleared my throat next to Fi, and she looked over.
 “You got any food on you?”
 I whispered.

 Before she could speak, an apple dropped from the sky and onto the ground a few feet in front of us.
 “Thanks!”
 Fi called up, and I heard the fluttering of wings above us as she scrambled towards the apple.
-But then Luther spotted it as well, and they both managed to get almost on top of the thing before they realized they couldn’t pick it up with their hands stuck behind their backs.

 A rebel with a pink bejeweled mask chuckled as he passed them, but another actually stopped and picked it up.
 “This yours?” he asked, and Fi and Luther both nodded.
 The rebel snorted.
 “You sharing it?”

 “Hold on, now, hold on.
 I have some, too.”
 He came out with another apple and held both out.
 Fi and Luther stared at him, and then he laughed again.
 “Ooooh.
-Yeah.”
+Right.”
 He grabbed a knife and turned to the front.
 “Okay if I untie them?” he called.

-The entire party came to a halt, and a bit of a clearing opened up between the rebel and his leader.
-The leader turned.
-“Why?”
+The entire party came to a halt.
+A clearing opened up between the rebel and his leader.

 The rebel gestured to Fi, Luther, and the apples.
 “You want me to feed them?”

 So, that was the first thing I ate in Turningtree.
 A big, red apple.
 Honestly, if I’d thought about it for like a second, I might’ve thought, “Wow, is that bad symbolism?
-Maybe I should hold out for something else,” but I was running on some pretty low blood sugar, and my mind didn’t even get close to going there.
-And it turned out, it didn’t matter, so I guess hooray for me.
+Maybe I should hold out for something else,” but my blood sugar was pretty low, and it didn’t even occur to me.

 I nodded.

 “We got off to a bad start, Ian.
 I want to make amends.”
 He took a bite of his roll.
-“Man, that’s good.”

 I smiled, and he smiled back, sweeping a bit of hair from his eyes with his apple hand.
 I was pretty sure I didn’t like him, but maybe he could change my mind.